SDFIdk/skraafoto_frontend/docs/tutorials/installing.md

 3. `npm install`

 ## Configuration (config.js)
-Skraafoto expects to find a `config.js` file in the root folder when hosted.
+Skraafoto expects to find a `config.js` file in the `public` folder when hosted.

-When running a development server, `config.js` should reside in the `public/` folder.

 The contents of `config.js` should be a single Javascript object defined like so:
 ```